neural-games-dev/mark-item-as/README.md

 # Mark Item As

 ## Overview

-[Mark Item As](https://www.curseforge.com/wow/addons/mark-item-as) is a World of Warcraft (WoW) utility add-on that helps you mark & automatically sell items that you don't want to keep.
+**Mark Item As** is a World of Warcraft (WoW) utility add-on that helps you mark & automatically sell items that you don't want to keep.

 ## How It Works

-MarkItemAs (a.k.a.
+Mark Item As (a.k.a.
 MIA) is easy to use.
 Mark any items you don't want to keep with the pre-defined (or a custom) click combo and when you visit a merchant, those items will be automatically sold.

 To use the click combo, just hover your mouse over the item you want to mark and activate the combo.